 Annual Bonuses vs Spot Awards

 Businesses often rely on annual bonuses as a justifiable reward for innovation, but this approach can prove to be problematic.
 Managers may forget ideas conceived and implemented earlier on in the bonus cycle causing those ideas to be undervalued come bonus allocation time.
 Sometimes the time lag can be long enough that even the employee forgets the link between an idea and the reward.
-This is why spot awards for ideas might make more sense.
+This is why any form of employee engagement measurement shows that spot awards for ideas might make more sense.

 One idea is to combine the two approaches.
 Provide a spot award soon after the innovation, but include the idea in calculating annual bonuses.
 Giving the innovator a spot award means the company is less likely to forget about the idea by the time bonus season rolls around because there is a tangible reminder.
 However, it is important not to let a spot award reduce the bonus amount that an employee would otherwise have received.